Per-Starke/NutritionRecSys/Documentation/docu_video_text.md

 So, recommendations that just match your taste, and recommendations that match both taste and your requirements.

 That's it, feel free to contact me at this email adress if you have any questions!

+## For coaches:

+If you are a coach, just create a coach account, similar to how a user account is created, and log in as coach with your id and password.
+Click on the client overview navivation button to get to this page.
+Currently, there are no clients yet, so let's add a new client.
+Click on the add new client button, and enter the id your client.
+You will get back to the client overview page, and see that nothing has changed yet.
+That is because your client has not yet accepted your coaching request.
+Once he or she accepted, you can see the ID and name of your client right here.
+You can now add more clients, or remove a client by clicking the remove client button and entering the ID of the client you want to remove.
+We will not do that now, but go back to the client overview page.
+If you click on a client, you are logged in as that client and can do everything the client can do for him or herself, so you can see recommendations and given ratings, enter nutrient and mealtype requirements, see recommendations matching these requirements, and also rate recipes in the name of the client.
+To go back, click logout, and you are back at your coach account and can see your client overview again.